TimeBags/website/index.md

 However it is less precise (it proves the existence at a particular day), requires time to be confirmed, and is not yet a legal standard.

-For all these reasons TimeBags uses both - to have all the benefits of both.
+For all these reasons TimeBags uses both methods - to take advantage of their respective benefits.

 ## Q: Ok, Where Is The Package?